Robbing The Link Vault orange

 Often, website owners will be unwilling to make changes to existing articles.
 In this case, you could ask to be considered for future expert roundup articles.

-In this case, you could reach out to the website and see if they would be willing to link to your site too.
+If you see a niche edit on a competitor website, you could reach out to the linking website and see whether they would be willing to link to your site, too.

 But we donā€™t think the issue is quite so cut and dry.
 Paying for links is common practice, and in industries like finance or casinos, itā€™s the only way to compete.